Kiev, the Capital of Ukraine - Friendly and Efficient

 Botanical Garden, Kiev

 Alex has told me that I should spend the rest of the afternoon in one of the monastery museums, but I’ve had my fill of churches, so I'm going to be disobedient.
 The botanical garden is just down the road and I’m off in search off autumn colour.
-(Though there is the very pretty St Volodymyr's Cathedral to be admired on the way).
+(Though there is the very pretty St Volodymyr's Cathedral (bedecked in the national colours) to be admired on the way).

 The garden area is verging on scruffy, relieved by a little faded orange foliage and the park is chock-full of locals enjoying the sun and posing for photographs.
 I check to make sure I haven’t been teleported to Japan.

 The Bessarabian market is my last call, in search of a different type of colour.
 It’s mostly magnificent heaps of fruit and vegetables.
 The stall holders are happy for me to take pictures, but not happy to be in them.
 I can see elements of Asia intermingling with Europe here and outside.
 Many of the people thronging the streets have dark hair and brown eyes and there are huge underground shopping malls, warrens of trinkets and spices.
 It’s reminiscent of Tashkent.

 - Ukraine has a long history.
 The territory of modern Ukraine has been inhabited since 32,000 BC.